gtuck/web3400-Course-Docs/projects/03/description.md

 <!-- END NAVIGATION -->
 ```

-## Conclusion

-This user management system provides essential functionalities for an admin user to manage user accounts efficiently.
-Following these steps, you can add, modify, and delete user accounts, including managing each user's role, effectively enhancing your web application's functionality and user management capabilities.

 ## Final Steps

 - Follow the instructions provided in the project description to stage, commit, and push your final changes to GitHub.
-- Ensure all files are properly added and committed to your repository before pushing.
+- Ensure all files are correctly added and committed to your repository before pushing.
 - Test your application thoroughly to catch and fix any bugs or issues.
 - Submit your project URL as previously instructed, ensuring your GitHub repository is up to date so it can be accessed and evaluated.

+## Conclusion

+This user management system provides essential functionalities for an admin user to manage user accounts efficiently.
+Following these steps, you can add, modify, and delete user accounts, including collecting each user's role, effectively enhancing your web application's functionality and user management capabilities.